Connecting with one another

 English Conversation Circles

-We have recently partnered with the Saskatoon Open Door Society to provide the space and volunteers for English practice.
+We partner with the Saskatoon Open Door Society to provide the space and volunteers for English practice.
 These practice sessions are free of charge, no registration required, and open to all.
-They take place on Tuesday nights, from 6:30-8 pm and provide a casual and comfortable setting to chat and learn together.
+They take place on Tuesday nights, from 7:30-8:30 pm on zoom at the moment, and provide a casual and comfortable setting to chat and learn together.
 Coffee and light refreshments are served, and there is a lot of laughter as we try to explain the difference between “seeing” and “watching” and a toboggan and a sled.
 Anyone interested in practicing English are warmly welcome.
 Also see other opportunities at the Saskatoon Open Door Society.

 St. Stephen’s community life group and others engage in various acts of love and compassion throughout the year.
 One of the highlights is our annual gift basket creation for those who live at Adelle House and other places of shelter.
 Throughout the year we collect toiletries and other useful items.
 One of our nonagenarian church members crochets upwards of 50 pairs of slippers to include in these baskets!
 We have a basket assembly bee and then deliver them as a tangible way to share God’s love.
 This year, our baskets will be assembled in time for Mother’s Day.